 There are a great many reviews on here for books or movies, and I’ve started blogging about music in my collection as well.
 You can also expect to find blog posts about pretty much anything and everything I encounter in the world, up to and including my own internal struggles with intent to work through them rather than dwell in them.
 Expect random updates when they happen.
 I have various “project blog” series in the works here that I post about at irregular intervals.
 The nature of the beast is that I frequently lose myself in “rabbit hole” level research expeditions.
 When I hit a dead end or burn myself out, I renew my enthusiasm by simply dropping down into a different rabbit hole, even if only for a short time.
 In time, I’ll have sorted out the original issue and will return to it in due course.
 The learning never stops, and the fruits of my labors are often chronicled here.

 My principle creative heroes are George Lucas, Walt Disney, and J. R. R. Tolkien.
-There are so many others, of course — Orson Welles, Ludwig Van Beethoven, William Shakespeare, Leonardo da Vinci, John Williams, Mary Shelley, Edith Wharton, Sir Arthur Conan Doyle, and so on — but many of the things I study, enjoy, and emulate are directly influenced by these three gentlemen.
-Much of what I learn from their efforts are applied to other genres and media, to pretty much anything I involve myself in.
+There are so many others, of course — Orson Welles, John Williams, Ludwig Van Beethoven, William Shakespeare, Leonardo da Vinci, Mary Shelley, Edith Wharton, Sir Arthur Conan Doyle, and the list keeps going.

 Again, welcome to my world.
 Please explore, leave comments, or contact me directly if you’re so inclined.
 Have questions?
 Ask me anything.
 Just be certain you want the answer.
 If you like what you read, please feel free to say so.
 Who doesn’t like a compliment here and there?
 You can also click that subscribe button on the site’s sidebar to follow along if you’re so inclined.
 Above all: please enjoy.